Zalkota/web3modal-tutorial/docs/blockforge/placeholder.md

 2. Once Opened, Click on "Multiplayer" in the Home Page

-3. Select Direct Connection, and enter "mc.blockforge.xyz" in the IP address
+3. Select Direct Connection, and enter "mc.blockforgenft.xyz" in the IP address

 4. Click on "Connect" which will transport you to the Island of Karniel